 Those places have shaped me.
 The people in those places have molded me.
 Living and working in different communities – urban and rural, domestic and international, poor and wealthy – and interacting with common people and cultural elites has profoundly influenced the way that I live, speak, and write.

 My post-college vocational journey began in New York City in a talented team consulting group in the financial services.
 After a few years I resigned to become a New York City Teaching Fellow, teaching in a failing public elementary school in my Brooklyn neighborhood while I earned a Master of Arts in Teaching.
-I am now the Project Administrator for Moral Foundations of Education project at the Institute for Advanced Studies in Culture.
+I am now the Advancement Manager at the Advanced Studies in Culture Foundation.

 I entered into the brokenness of my community, and discovered the powerful influence of parenting and of stories – for good and for ill.
 During my years of teaching my eldest daughter was born, and I experienced parenting first-hand – while living and working in a community of poverty.